Ursodeoxycholic acid: Intrahepatic cholestasis of pregnancy

 UDCA has been used for intrahepatic cholestasis of pregnancy.
 UDCA lessens itching in the mother and may reduce the number of preterm births.
 Effects on fetal distress and other adverse outcomes are unlikely to be great.

 Cholestasis

 UDCA use is not licensed in children, as its safety and effectiveness have not been established.
 Evidence is accumulating that ursodeoxycholic acid is ineffective, unsafe and its use is associated with significant risk of morbidity and mortality in neonatal hepatitis and neonatal cholestasis.

 Other conditions

 UDCA has been suggested to be an adequate treatment of bile reflux gastritis.

-In cystic fibrosis there is insufficient evidence to justify routine use of UDCA, especially as there is a lack of available data for long-term outcomes such as death or need for liver transplantation.
+Ursodeoxycholic acid has been used to treat cystic fibrosis; however, a 2021 study aimed at evaluating whether the incidence of severe liver disease differed between CF centers routinely prescribing or not prescribing UDCA found no reduction in portal hypertension.

-UDCA has also been in effective in non-alcoholic fatty liver disease, in liver bile duct-paucity syndromes.
-It is contraindicated in obstruction of biliary tracts such as biliary atresia.
-It's not effective in liver allograft rejection, and in Graft-versus-host disease involving the liver.
+UDCA has been in effective in non-alcoholic fatty liver disease, in liver bile duct-paucity syndromes.
+It has been used as adjunct therapy in conditions with biliary tract obstruction such as biliary atresia; however liver transplant is often still required as definitive treatment for atresia.
+It is not effective in liver allograft rejection, and in graft-versus-host disease involving the liver.